supertestnet/statechainjs/README.md

 Initial statechains idea

-- Federated Model
+- Federated model
-- Adaptor Signatures
+- Adaptor signatures

 Mercury implementation

 - MuSig
 - Absolute Timelocks: these limit the amount of time you can hold a statechain utxo before you must submit (and pay for) its backup transaction on the base layer.
 The user is responsible for doing so at the correct time, and applications can do this automatically.
-- HSM for Key Deletion: Utilizes a Hardware Security Module (HSM) to semi-prove key deletion.
+- HSM (Hardware Security Module) is used to semi-prove key deletion.
-- Lightning Network Interoperability
+- Lightning network interoperability

 StatechainJS implementation

-- Regular Multisig
+- Regular multisig
-- Key Handling: The operator temporarily stores the private key in a variable called `recovered_privkey` and overwrites it with `null` after signing the user's transaction.
+- Key handling: the operator temporarily stores his private key in a variable called `recovered_privkey` and overwrites it with `null` after signing the user's transaction.
 Note that this may leave the private key in RAM until overwritten by new data.
-- No Lightning Integration
+- No lightning integration